-Porcelain tiles are hard, dense and extremely durable and are made of pressed clay fired to high temperatures.
+Porcelain tiles are made of pressed clay fired to high temperatures to render them hard, dense and extremely durable.
 They work in all areas of the home and come in a wide variety of styles, including those that mimic natural stone.
 Porcelain is available in multiple finishes, including polished, matte and textured.
 These finishes can have slightly different installation and care recommendations that may influence your decision to use them.

 Textured Porcelain Tiles

 Textured porcelain tiles are also occasionally known as stone look tiles.
 They can have a slightly rough surface or an extremely rough and high-relief surface, depending on the style of stone they are mimicking.
 This texture is achieved during the mold process of the tile.
 Porcelain is made of compressed clay dust that has pigments added to it for color that goes right through the tiles.
 Stone look or textured porcelain tiles are given their finish before firing, so the surface of the tiles remains just as dense, water-resistant and stain-proof as the rest of the body of the tile.

 Porcelain can be given a smooth, honed or matte finish as well.
 This is done either at the time of manufacturing in the mold or after firing by grinding down the surface of the tile to a smooth finish.
 Matte finish tiles that are not ground down are identical to textured porcelain tiles in water resistance and stain resistance.
 They differ only in style, look and feel.
 Matte finish tiles that are ground down after firing may contain microscopic pin holes or pores only in the surface.
 These pores make the tile likely to collect surface dirt and require deeper cleaning.
 To prevent this, apply an impregnating sealer to the tiles prior to grouting and on a yearly basis.

 Polished Finish Porcelain Tiles